 Graduates can access a broad range of careers within the audio and new media industries such as broadcast engineer, sound engineer, audio technician and games sound engineer.

-Sound Production 1, Introduction to Audio Systems, Electrical Principles and Circuit Theory, Digital Video Media Production, Mathematics 1 A/B, Integrated Engineering Studies 1.
+Sound Production 1, Introduction to Audio Systems, Electrical Principles and Circuit Theory, Principles of Programmable Systems A/B, Mathematics 1 A/B, Integrated Engineering Studies 1.

 Sound Production 2, Sound Reinforcement, Analogue and Digital Electronics, Signals and Electronic Systems, Mathematics 2 A/B, Integrated Audio Studies 2.